 3. Read the Ideal Customer Profile Framework post by Lincoln Murphy and use the ICP spreadsheet to define your current ideal customer.

-4. On the basis of the results from steps 2 and 3, answer the question you asked yourself in step 1, and stick to the answer when collecting your prospect base.
+4. On the basis of the results from steps 2 and 3, answer the question you asked yourself in step 1, and stick to the answer when getting about outbound prospecting.

 May the four actions be a good start for your 2016 sales process.
 I believe you have already come across Crossing the Chasm and/or Lincoln Murphy’s ICP.
 But have you actually taken some action after reading the two?